Home

 Beside the massive fireplace in this room the heights of many of the Montagu children have been pencilled on the walls.

-The Gothic stone vaulting, with ribs radiating from a series of half columns in this splendid hall, is probably based on the original monastic design, but may be part of the Victorian restoration work.
+The Gothic stone vaulting, with ribs radiating from a series of half columns in this splendid hall, is probably based on the original monastic design.

+But, it may be part of the Victorian restoration work.
 It is a stunning ceiling by anyones standards.

 An atrium leads off the hall and looks an ideal spot for a quiet read on a hot summers day.

-Like many houses with centuries of family history, Beaulieu has a secret staircase.
-Lord Montagu remembers it from his childhood as a great place to hide, although it was always a bit spooky!
+Lord Montagu remembers it from his childhood as a great place to hide, although it was always a bit spooky.

 The Palace House Kitchens

 I love visiting the kitchens in historic houses and the Beaulieu kitchen offers a great insight into the inner runnings of the house from past times.

 New Forest game would have been on offer, with the Gamekeeper providing lots of local food for the table each day.
 Everything is on a large scale to cater for the guests above stairs, but also to feed the huge number of staff working below.

 There was a definite hierarchy of status and responsibilities.
 Everything had to run smoothly both inside the house and also on many events which were held outside on the Estate.
-Hot food and welcoming drinks, in full set up, would have had to be transported around the grounds.
-A nightmare for the cook to keep food hot I'd think?

 Half of the kitchen area is now a well stocked shop.
 The gifts I saw here were good quality and reasonably priced and quite individual.
-I hadn't seen most items in other houses I have visited which is refreshing.

 The Secret Army Exhibition